Permafrost/TundraTN/README.md

         "application/yaml", must be specified.
       Defaults to the value in `TN_parms/$contentType` returned by `$service`, if not specified.
     * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing the bizdoc content as [XML] with elements in one or more namespaces.
 Defaults to using the namespace prefixes declared on the associated Trading Networks document type.
     * `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when serializing the translated document returned by `$service` to [XML] content with elements in one or more namespaces.
     * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an IData structure.
 Defaults to the parsing schema specified on the associated Trading Networks document type.
     * `$schema.output` is the optional name of the Integration Server document reference or flat file schema to use to serialize the translated document returned by `$service`.
 Defaults to the value in `TN_parms/$schema` returned by `$service`, if not specified.
     * `$service.input` is the optional name of the input parameter used for the parsed bizdoc content in the input pipeline of the invocation of `$service`.
       Defaults to `$document`.
     * `$service.output` is the optional name of the output parameter used by `$service` to return the translated document in its output pipeline.
       Defaults to `$translation`.
     * `$encoding.input` is an optional character set to use when decoding the content part data.
-If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that the Java virtual machine [default charset].
+If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that [UTF-8].
     * `$encoding.output` is an optional character set to use when serializing the translated document.
-If not specified, defaults to the Java virtual machine [default charset].
+If not specified, defaults to [UTF-8].
     * `$status.done` is an optional user status to use for the bizdoc when it has been translated successfully.
 Defaults to DONE.
     * `$status.ignored` is an optional user status to use for the bizdoc when no translation is returned by `$service` and `$required` is false.
 Defaults to IGNORED.
     * `$required?` is an optional boolean indicating whether `$service` is required to return a translated document.
 If true, and no translation is returned by `$service`, an exception will be thrown and handled by the `$catch` service.
 Defaults to false.
     * `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (`bizdoc`, `sender`, and `receiver`) when calling `$service`.
 When true `$service` should implement the `TundraTN/tundra.tn.schema:translator` specification, when false `$service` should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
       Defaults to true.
     * `$part` is the optional name of the bizdoc content part to be translated.
       Defaults to the default content part when not specified (xmldata for XML document types, ffdata for Flat File document types).
     * `$strict` is an optional set of boolean flags which when true abort the processing of the bizdoc when it contains any errors with the associated class.